strauberly/the-daily/README.md

 Will try to find a way to notate in an organized manner as it will essentially be a running string of programming solutions that may not make sense when viewed all together.

 Please feel free
 to utilize and let me know where you find room for improvements so that I can continue to learn and improve.
-Cheers!
+Cheers!!

 ---